Why do we lose motivation? When we want to reach that one goal above all else, why do we then run out of steam?

-As the cheesy old adage goes, “everybody makes mistakes – that’s why they put erasers on pencils”.
+When it comes to motivation and diabetes self-management, remember the cheesy old adage: “everybody makes mistakes – that’s why they put erasers on pencils”.
 It’s ok to make mistakes because we learn from them.
 Try not to feel disheartened by smaller setbacks because you 👏 are 👏 great 👏.

 You deal with diabetes every day – that is an achievement in itself.
 Just counting your carbs for a particular meal is an achievement since the majority of people don’t think twice about such matters.